systemd/mkosi/mkosi/resources/mkosi.md

 * If **`mkosi.finalize`** (`FinalizeScripts=`) exists, it is executed as the last step of preparing an image.

+If a script uses the `.chroot` extension, mkosi will chroot into the image using `mkosi-chroot` (see below) before executing the script.
+For example, if `mkosi.postinst.chroot` exists, mkosi will chroot into the image and execute it as the post-installation script.

 Scripts executed by mkosi receive the following environment variables:

 * `$CHROOT_SCRIPT` contains the path to the running script relative to